 That year, we received the wooden toy box and doll bed that my children still play with, plus homemade doll clothes and blankets.
 Other gifts that have stood out are the teddy bear – Theodore, of course – that I received as a toddler, and a little elephant ring holder that my grandmother gave me three months before she died.
 I suspect she bought it at the Five and Dime, but I will always treasure it.

 My point in this trip down memory lane is that memorable gifts do not have to cost a lot of money.

 This post contains affiliate links.
-When you buy through my links and sponsors, you are making this blog possible, and I thank you for your continuing support.
+When you buy through my links, I earn a small commission.

 Here are some great gift ideas for when you’re pinching pennies during the holiday season.
 Some are more expensive than others, but most of them can be adapted based on what you include.

 Create a gourmet tea or coffee basket with a hand picked mug and a selection of coffee or tea.

 Even empty, I’d be thrilled with a fun mug, especially one that reminds me not to take the haters seriously.
 I mean, if you make anything of your life, you’re going to get haters.
 Fill this up with a few goodies from the dollar store and it’s even better.

 A basket isn’t needed – just fill the mug.
 If you’re not entirely sure what the recipient likes, make sure to ask questions ahead of time.
 “Coffee, tea or hot chocolate – where are you at on the hot drink spectrum?” is a question most people love to answer.

 Add in other items as desired, such as honey, sweetener sticks, crushed candy cane, specialty creamers and marshmallows to suit the gift recipient.
 You can have a lot of fun with this.

 For under $25, you could create a family gift that will please everyone.